 Christopher Grant works in the communications industry as a director of business optimisation for Openreach.
 He has previously held a number of senior roles including head of diversity and inclusion for BT Group and brings extensive HR and operational experience.
 He is currently on the Openreach Scotland Board and has previously held board positions within the National Equality Standard (NES) which sets clear equality, diversity and inclusion (EDI) criteria against which organisations are independently assessed.
 Having been a representative on the Scottish Government’s Children's Panel, he passionately believes that sport connects people and is a powerful tool for creating a more socially active and inclusive Scotland.

 Professor Craig Mahoney BEd, MA, PhD, TTC, CPsychol, AFBPsS, FBASES, FRSA, FIoD

-Professor Craig Mahoney has been principal and vice-chancellor at the University of the West of Scotland since 2013.
-Prior to this he held the role of CEO at the Higher Education Academy and was previously deputy vice-chancellor at Northumbria University in Newcastle.
+Professor Craig Mahoney is Vice-Chancellor and CEO of the University of Law since February 2022 and was previously Principal of the University of the West of Scotland 2013 - 2022.
 A dynamic public advocate of higher education, Craig has a keen interest in differentiated student-centred learning, teaching excellence, internationalisation and research informed teaching.
 He is an ardent supporter of the use of e-learning; technology to support teaching and open educational resources.
-A chartered psychologist and an associate fellow of the British Psychological Society, Craig is an internationally-recognised sport psychologist who has worked with elite performers across many sports at world, Olympic and Commonwealth level for more than 25 years in tennis, sailing, netball, cricket, hockey, football, squash and officiating.
-In recent years Craig has taken up board roles with the Leadership Foundation and Glasgow City of Science and joined the sportscotland board in 2015.
-He is a trustee on the Carnegie Trust for Universities of Scotland and holds convenorship roles with Universities Scotland.
-He is also Professor of Higher Education Strategy at the University of Huddersfield.
+A chartered psychologist and an associate fellow of the British Psychological Society, Craig is an internationally-recognised sport psychologist who has worked with elite performers across many sports at world, Olympic and Commonwealth level for more than 30 years including tennis, sailing, netball, cricket, hockey, football, squash and officiating.
+In recent years Craig has taken up board roles with the Quality Assurance Agency and Converge Challenge and joined the sportscotland board in 2015.
+He is a Chair of British Universities and Colleges Sport (BUCS).